The Edinburgh Academy Court of Directors

 The Court of Directors encourages an open communications policy with all in the School Community.
 Court Directors attend a large number of events and are accessible to members of the school community if required.

-All candidates for joining the Court are approved and elected by the Court of Directors following a recommendation from the Nomination Committee and based on criteria established by the Court to ensure that it maintains appropriate representation to undertaken its role effectively.
+All candidates for joining the Court are approved by the Court of Directors following a recommendation from the Nomination Committee and based on criteria established by the Court to ensure that it maintains appropriate representation to undertaken its role effectively.

 In addition, in the event of any other matter, the Chairman can be contacted through the Bursar’s Office at the address below:

 Clerk to the Court of Directors